 A broadcaster must afford "reasonable time after recruitment is initiated for applications to be filed before the position is filled."
 The Commission has stated that it would have concerns where there is "evidence that an entity has pre-selected a successful candidate without considering the applications of other applicants...."
-Where applications were received as the result of prior vacancy-specific recruitment efforts conducted in accordance with the EEO Rule, the FCC has permitted a broadcaster to use applications generated three months prior to the hire at issue.
+Where applications were received as the result of prior vacancy-specific recruitment efforts conducted in accordance with the EEO Rule, the FCC has accepted as compliant the decision by a broadcaster to use applications generated three months prior to the hire at issue.